Yandex Cloud

 • Connecting to a database

-• Examples of functions for connecting to databases
+• Examples of database connection functions

 • Managed Service for PostgreSQL